-The net proceeds received by the State from the issue of the Bonds are expected to amount to approximately US\$2,984,000,000, after deduction of the Managers' management and underwriting commission and certain expenses payable by the State related to the offering of the Bonds.
-The State intends to use the net proceeds of the issue of the Bonds for the general funding purposes of Qatar, including to provide contingency funding for entities that are owned or controlled by Qatar.
+The net proceeds received by the State from the issue of the Bonds are expected to amount to approximately US\$6,978,500,000, after deduction of the Managers' management and underwriting commission and certain expenses payable by the State related to the offering of the Bonds.
+The State intends to use the net proceeds from the issue of the Bonds for the general funding purposes of the State, including: (i) to provide contingency funding for entities that are owned or controlled by the State; (ii) to fund various infrastructure investments in Qatar; and (iii) to fund the continued growth of Qatar's hydrocarbon sector as well as potential investments in the international oil and gas industry.